-The purpose of the action is to update the 2011 NRP to provide strategic guidance and alignment of TVA's Natural Resources work as well as create efficiencies in business planning and stewardship project implementation.
+The purpose of the action is to update the 2011 NRP to provide strategic guidance and alignment of TVA's natural resources work as well as create efficiencies in business planning and stewardship project implementation.
 The need for the action is to more clearly define strategies, including objectives and programs, for each focus area and a flexible approach for long-term planning, which would help TVA prioritize funding plans and support TVA's mission.
-To complement the strategic guidance that the 2020 NRP will provide, Natural Resources will develop 3- to 5-Year Action Plans that will provide a tactical approach to implement the specific activities associated with the 10 focus area programs.
-The two-pronged approach of a tactical, short-term implementation strategy (3- to 5-Year Action Plan) that complements the strategic, long-term guidance document (2020 NRP) will provide the direction and flexibility necessary for successful implementation.
+To complement the strategic guidance that the 2020 NRP will provide, TVA will develop 5-Year Action Plans that will provide a structural approach to implement the specific activities associated with the 10 focus area programs.
+The two-pronged approach of a structural, short-term implementation strategy (5-Year Action Plan) that complements the strategic, long-term guidance document (2020 NRP) will provide the direction and flexibility necessary for successful implementation.
 The NRP update would improve the document's efficacy by creating a more comprehensive 2020 NRP that better serves as an effective management guide.